 Cloth napkins were great to have handy.
 You don’t realize how much paper towels and tissues you use until you’re limited to just napkins.
 I cut some old tee shirts into tissue sizes for facial use.
 We also brought kitchen napkins and those were great for cleaning up.

-Our goto item was definitely empty food containers.
+Our goto item was definitely empty food containers (like this one).
 These came in clutch when we needed to store leftovers from our campfire meals and store food for our hikes.

 Our food choices.